nsidc/search-interface/DEVELOPMENT.md

 # Continuous Integration

-TODO: Add detail!
-See config in `.circleci/config.yml`

 CircleCI is configured to run `eslint` and tests automatically when changes are committed to the repository.

-CI machine no longer needed?
+See the configuration in `.circleci/config.yml`

+Puppet configuration exists for a CI machine with jobs for building `integration`, `qa`, `staging` and `blue` VMs running a standalone search interface application.
+Once the new Drupal Web site is released, the standalone application will no longer be necessary and the CI machine can be decommissioned.
+See SRCH-96.

 # Releasing a New Version